Child, Adolescent and Family Programs

 To Register for the Child Impact Program, click here

-The JOURNEY program supports and guides youth ages 16 through 21 through their formative years of their lives in search of personal success.
+The Young Adult program supports and guides youth ages 16 through 21 through their formative years of their lives in search of personal success.
 The program assists struggling youth become successful by supporting and teaching values and skills necessary to function independently and achieve their personal goals.
 The goal of the program is to support and guide high risk youth in making a seamless transition into adulthood.
 Due to symptoms and behaviors that hinder their success, the Young Adult program will create an individualized plan that is tailored to meet each youth's needs, interests and goals.

 View our Young Adult Program video here https://youtu.be/ch9wMI0Uqsg

 Groups for Children and Adolescents

 CLM’s Child, Adolescent and Family services regularly offers a number of psycho-therapeutic and skill-building groups focused on helping children and teens attain success.
 Led by children’s clinicians, the groups are geared to specific age groups and cover a variety of topics including anxiety disorders, anger management, self-esteem, social skills, substance use, grief/loss, dialectic behavioral therapy, emotional regulation.
 Being a part of a therapeutic group can be a profound, powerful and helpful experience for children and teens.